ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/05_cluster-computing.md

 alias start_cpu_session='srun --partition=med --time=60 --pty /bin/bash -il'
 ```

-If you'd like to change parameters for different requests, you might create a
+If you'd like to change parameters for different requests, you could create a
 Bash function instead.
 :::